MicrosoftDocs/ATADocs/ATADocs/install-ata-step6.md

     -   externalId = the Windows event ID

-    -   rt = the timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to us).
-Preferably  in milliseconds accuracy, this is very important.
+    -   rt = the timestamp of the actual event (make sure it’s not the timestamp of the arrival to the SIEM or when it’s sent to ATA).
+Preferably  in milliseconds accuracy, this is important.

     -   cat = the Windows event log name